iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 kubectl get configmap/hornet-config -n tangle -o=yaml
 ```

-The same for secrets of the Hornet dashboard (all the nodes share the same admin credentials)
+The same for credentials of the Hornet dashboard (all the nodes share the same admin credentials)

 ```sh
 kubectl get secrets/hornet-secret -n tangle -o=yaml